 Errors – This section measures the amount of errors that are present.
 Some questions that may be asked are, “How many mistakes were made?” or “How often is the customer happy with a product and how often are they dissatisfied?”
 Some measurable metrics are defects, rejects, yield, etc.

 Amount – This section aims to measure the number of tasks completed in hours, days, weeks, or months.
 Some things that could be measured in this section would be paperwork, lines of code, phone calls, emails, weight, etc.

 Money – This section focuses on the amount of money made, how much it takes to run the process with equipment and workers alike, and the price of material.

-TIME as a Lean manufacturing tool works well anywhere for measuring performance quality while aiming to reduce each aspect of the acronym TIME for a more streamlined and efficient workplace.
+TEAM as a Lean manufacturing tool works well anywhere for measuring performance quality while aiming to reduce each aspect of the acronym TEAM for a more streamlined and efficient workplace.

 Similar Glossary Terms

 - Design for Six Sigma (DFSS)